Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/upgrade_agent.md

 linkTitle: Upgrade an agent
 draft: false
 weight: 20
-description: Upgrade your agent
 ---
+This topic explains how to upgrade your existing agent installation.

 ## Before you start

 * Make sure a previous version of the agent is installed
 * Determine if your existing agent installation uses environment variables or a YAML file, or both

-## Objectives

-Learn how to upgrade an existing agent installation.

 ## Standard upgrade procedure